 When you’re ready to start editing your embroidery file, there are a few things to keep in mind to avoid many common mistakes.
 First, make sure you’re working with a copy of the original file.
 If you make any mistakes, you can always return to the original.

 Next, take some time to familiarize yourself with the embroidery software.
 Make sure you know how to use all the features and tools before you start making any changes to your file.

-Once you’re ready to start editing, pay close attention to the stitch types and colours.
-Ensure each stitch is the correct type and that the colours are consistent throughout the design.
-Pay special attention to any areas covered by another layer of fabric – these areas can be tricky to get right.
+Once you’re ready to start editing, pay close attention to the stitch types and colors.
+Ensure each stitch is the correct type and that the colors are consistent throughout the design.

 Finally, save your file frequently as you work.
 This will help ensure that you don’t lose any of your work if something goes wrong.
 When you’re finished, save a copy of the final file in a safe place so you can always go back and make changes if needed.

 If you’re looking for an embroidery digitizing service in usa that can provide you with high-quality results, then BitsNPixs is the perfect choice for you.
 We can provide you with an estimate for creating your design as well as answer any questions you may have about our services.